TAGC-NetworkBiology/epiMEIF/README.md

 # Implementation of the code

 An RMD file (epiMEIF_Illustration) is loaded which retrieves data from the folder data and R codes from the folder codes and shows the step by step implementation of the epiMEIF method.
 In this link [epiMEIF_Illustration](https://rpubs.com/saswatisaha18/epiMEIF) we illustrate how to run the cforest part of the epiMEIF and obtain higher order interactions from different types of dataset (cross-sectional dataset/longitudinal).
 We will also illustrate ways to validate the interactions obtained from MEIF using the additional testing strategies- max-t test and anova test and obtain the final interaction network.
+We also ran random forest on the same data and extracted interactions from the random forest application similar to cforest.
+This is done to show that the mechanism to extract interaction is applicable on other forest based algorithm.
 Finally we show how the MEIF model i.e., mixed modelling combined with cforest can be implemented on a GWAS dataset.